coverclock/com-diag-astrolabe/README.md

     GPS:GPZDA 1
     GPS:GPGSV 1

-If like me you are using Eric Raymond's clocknmaker script, you will be building the GPS daemon (gpsd) and NTP daemon (ntpd) right on the Raspberry Pi.
+If like me you are using Eric Raymond's clockmaker script, you will be building the GPS daemon (gpsd) and NTP daemon (ntpd) right on the Raspberry Pi.
 But to duplicate my project, you'll want to re-build and re-install the GPS daemon with some custom parameters.
 Here are